-The fact that he was so honest from the very beginning inspired me to do the same in return; committing to a truthful relationship were we aim to be as open with each other as we can.
+The fact that he was so honest from the very beginning inspired me to do the same in return, committing to a truthful relationship where we aim to be as open with each other as we can.
 I have seen his scars, and he knows some of my emotional wounds.
 He motivates me to do things that I’m passionate about.
 I support his crazy ideas and remind him to take his pills.

-Some of the “collateral damages” of his heart condition are not being able to go through metal detectors, having to take pills on a daily basis and avoiding amusement parks.
+Some of the “collateral damages” of his heart condition are not being able to go through metal detectors, having to take pills on a daily basis, and avoiding amusement parks.
 Nonetheless, he has an optimistic attitude that is contagious, living with a carpe diem approach.

-A commitment to honesty
+A commitment to honesty about our hearts

 Even though I can’t compare my boyfriend’s aortic stenosis to other health conditions, I do believe that addressing illness openly and naturally is extremely important in a relationship.
-After meeting Luis when I now talk about my health concerns, or with my loved ones, there’s a bigger space for communication between us that takes the negative connotations of “difficult” topics away.
+After meeting Luis, when I now talk about my health concerns, or with my loved ones, there’s a bigger space for communication between us that takes the negative connotations of “difficult” topics away.

-Now I try to encourage my friends and family to speak up about their issues; regardless of how big or small, they may seem.
+Now I try to encourage my friends and family to speak up about their issues, regardless of how big or small, they may seem.
 As a result, conversations that used to be awkward are slowly happening more often, leaving any judgment behind.
 Instead of creating a gap in our relationships, let’s embrace vulnerability.
 By letting our guard down, we are that much closer to each other.

 PS.
 Now I can’t sleep without listening to my boyfriend’s heartbeat (and the cuddles!).